microsoft/fluentui/packages/web-components/docs/api-report.md

 // @internal (undocumented)
 export const neutralFillActive: SwatchRecipe;

-// @public
-export const neutralFillActiveBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-forgotten-export) The symbol "Swatch" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "neutralFillCard" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function neutralFillCard(designSystem: DesignSystem): Swatch;
+export function neutralFillCard(designSystem: DesignSystem): Swatch_2;

 // Warning: (ae-forgotten-export) The symbol "SwatchResolver" needs to be exported by the entry point index.d.ts
 //
 // @internal (undocumented)
 export function neutralFillCard(backgroundResolver: SwatchResolver): SwatchResolver;

-// @public
-export const neutralFillCardRestBehavior: CSSCustomPropertyBehavior;

-// @public
-export const neutralFillFocusBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "neutralFillHover" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export const neutralFillHover: SwatchRecipe;

-// @public
-export const neutralFillHoverBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "neutralFillInput" should be prefixed with an underscore because the declaration is marked as @internal
 //